Berkeley County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you'll need someone else to pick up the car.
-They will need:
+If your license is suspended due to the DUI arrest, you cannot legally drive the vehicle off the lot.

 Costs & Fees in Berkeley County